The Enemy Within Appeal

 - Raise awareness of the plight of Veterans suffering from psychological injuries

-- Encourage Veterans and their families to seek help sooner - the average is 14 years.
+- Encourage Veterans and their families to seek help sooner – the average gap between a traumatic event and the Veteran seeking help is 14 years.

-Chai Patel made a lead donation of £1m towards this Appeal from the Bright Future Trust, including Gift Aid.
-This support from the Bright Future Trust has made a significant impact in more than one area: -
+Chai Patel made a lead donation of £1million towards this Appeal from the Bright Future Trust, including Gift Aid.
+This support from the Bright Future Trust has made a significant impact in more than one area:

-a) Funding the annual cost of 5 beds in one of short stay Treatment Centres.
-Combat Stress' Treatment Centre programmes are tailored to the individual needs of our Veterans, some of who may stay at a Centre for a couple of nights and others for up to 6 weeks.
-With an average length of stay of 2 weeks, this sum would pay for the care of 130 of our most vulnerable Veterans for a year.
+a) Funding the annual cost of 5 beds in one of the charity’s short stay Treatment Centres.
+Combat Stress’ Treatment Centre programmes are tailored to the individual needs of Veterans, some of whom may stay at a Centre for a couple of nights and others for up to 6 weeks.
+With an average length of stay of 2 weeks, this sum would pay for the care of 130 of our most vulnerable Veterans for a year

 b) Funding a multi-disciplinary community outreach team for 34 months.
 These teams support an average of 320 Veterans with psychological injuries and their families.